Smoke from wildfires and how to protect your health.

 What is wildfire smoke made up of?

-Wildfire smoke is a mix of gases, and fine particles from burning trees, plants, buildings, and other material.
+The smoke is a mix of gases, and fine particles from burning trees, plants, buildings, and other materials.

 Wildfire smoke causes health issues

-The smoke causes physical problems such as: watery or dry stinging eyes, a scratchy throat, runny nose, headaches, coughing, wheezing, trouble breathing, shortness of breath, irritated sinuses, asthma issues, lung problems, irregular or fast heartbeat, chest pain and fatigue.
+The smoke or particle pollution causes physical problems such as watery or dry stinging eyes, a scratchy throat, runny nose, headaches, coughing, wheezing, trouble breathing, shortness of breath, irritated sinuses, asthma issues, lung problems, irregular or fast heartbeat, chest pain, and fatigue.

-It certainly causes more problems for those with chronic heart or lung disease, asthma, chronic Obstructive Pulmonary Disease (COPD) elderly, children and pregnant women.
+It certainly causes more problems for those with chronic heart or lung disease, asthma, Chronic Obstructive Pulmonary Disease (COPD), diabetes, the elderly, children, and pregnant women.

 AQI or Air Quality Index